albertknows/albert_on_data/content/posts/outline-for-the-next-few-months.md

 ---
-title: How to Make Money off the Jake Paul vs Nate Robinson Fight
+title: how to make money off the jake paul vs nate robinson fight
 seo_title: How to Make Money off the Jake Paul vs Nate Robinson Fight
 summary: How to Make Money off the Jake Paul vs Nate Robinson Fight
 seo_desc: How to Make Money off the Jake Paul vs Nate Robinson Fight